victor-navarro/calmr/README.md

 `vignette("heidi_basics", package = "heidi")`

-Or better yet, launch the visual interface via
+If you just want to do some quick simulating, launch the visual interface via:

 ```
 library(heidi)